-Anton had lived in Park Slope, Brooklyn, in a handsome brownstone.
+Anton lived in Park Slope, Brooklyn, in a handsome brownstone.
 He worked in Manhattan in Chatham Square, pictured below in its heyday.

 The tragedy of Anton’s passing was deepened by the fact that his widow, Augusta, took her own life not long after, at only 48.
-Augusta, the second wife, hailed from Stuttgart and was daughter of a brewer.
+Augusta, the second wife, hailed from Stuttgart and was the daughter of a brewer.
 She must have participated with her husband in their financial affairs as the press noted she owned numerous properties in the Brooklyn area.

-As recounted in the New York Sun, she was disconsolate, had certain medical issues, and seemed worried a contest would ensue over his estate involving the stepchildren.
+As recounted in the New York Sun, she was disconsolate, had medical issues, and seemed worried that a contest would ensue over his estate involving the stepchildren.
 Oddly to my mind, the story suggested she had confessed to a loveless marriage not long before her husband died.
 The manner of her passing, involving gas, poison, and a self-inflicted gunshot, were gruesome.
 The spectacle of the dying mother must have shocked her son who found his mother after hearing the shot.

 Just a few years later, in 1901, Max, a son of Anton from his first marriage, died at only 38 after a failed appendicitis operation.
 Max, too, received warm tributes from his colleagues judging from eulogies in the brewing trade press.
 He had continued his father’s work and assumed sole direction of The American Brewer.
 Given Anton’s first wife had died in Europe when his first two children were very young, this was a family which tragedy had touched in unusual proportions.